-Before the scan, Capitol Imaging Services will need to screen you to make sure it is safe to undergo an open MRI.
-Some medical or electronic devices, such as implants, stents or certain pacemakers, may not be compatible with open MRI scanners.
+Before the scan, Capitol Imaging Services will need to screen you to make sure it is safe to undergo an MRI.
+Some medical or electronic devices, such as implants, stents or certain pacemakers, may not be compatible with MRI scanners.
 Your safety is our top priority.
 If it is determined that you are unable to have an MRI, other types of diagnostic tests may be recommended as alternatives, such as a CT or Ultrasound.

 MRI exams are painless.
 However, some patients find it challenging to remain still.
 The scanner can be noisy.
 Nervous or anxious patients may be offered a mild sedative.